There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 However, there are three general types of emails that you will want to include in the following order:

 - Educational (first 1-5 emails) – You want to send lessons to your subscribers so that they fully understand their problem.
 For example, if you sold high end coffee, you might want to send emails about the health benefits of high quality coffee as well as how to tell the difference between low and high quality coffee.

 - Product introduction (1-2 emails) – Here, you want to offer a solution to their problem (not being able to find high end coffee).
 You don’t need to give a hard sell; just make your readers aware of your product.

-3. Product offer (last 1-5 emails) – Finally, you want to offer your limited time discounts or bonuses.
+3. Product offer (last 1-5 emails) – Finally, you want to offer your limited-time discounts or bonuses.
 This is more important if you’re selling something like a course that is only available during a certain time period.

-While it’s not required, I think it’s also a great idea to add at least one email where you follow up with anyone who purchases something from you.
+While it’s not required, we think it’s also a great idea to add at least one email where you follow up with anyone who purchases something from you.
 It’s one small thing you can do to gain lifelong customers.
 By thinking of a sales funnel as a whole, you can combine all these emails to take your audience one step closer to a sale every email you send.

 11. Use content to get access to your target audience

 Blog posts aren’t the greatest places for selling products.

 People reading them aren’t in a buyer’s mindset.